Seven survival skills from a twin mom to help adjust to life with two.

 Survival Skill #2:

 Invest in two swings.
 You don’t need two activity mats, you don’t need two Sophie the Giraffes and you definitely don’t need those twenty Aden and Anais swaddle blankets you panicked and registered for at the last minute.
 But two swings are the gift that keeps on giving.
 My babies fell asleep in them when they were under three months and now that they’re six months, they immediately relax and play with the mobile part while they’re swinging.
 Two days ago they were both upset from teething and I put them in the swings with their teether toys and they were smiling within two minutes.
+You should also invest on buying good blankets for the babies to sleep comfortable in cold weather.

 Survival Skill #3: